kenatiod/MUT/Understanding Machine Understanding.md

 ![ Insert Fig. 3.2.1 -- illustration of a man and a woman in a coffee shop](https://github.com/kenatiod/MUT/blob/main/Fig-3-2-1.png)

-Bassam and Anh meet in the coffee shop across the street from Semparic Systems.
-They are making progress on the CASPAR project, but the going has been getting tougher.
+Bassam and Anh sat down in the coffee shop across the street from Semparic Systems.
+They were making progress on the CASPAR project, but the going was getting tougher.

 Bassam looked around the shop and tried to focus by asking, "Why am I asking myself, 'Where am I'?"